jhrutgers/ruler-trace/doc/format.md

 other frame.

-`Index` and `index` mark the tick of the minor units (100 KB?).  `Index` is a ordered list of all frame types and the offset to its first occurrence in the last `unit`, except for `nul`, `padding`, and `meta`, which are never in the index. `Meta` points to the previous `Meta` that was _different_ from the current one.  `index` is a ordered list of all frame types which has a changed offset with respect to the last `Index`.
+`Index` and `index` mark the tick of the minor units (100 KB?).  `Index` is a ordered list of all frame types and the byte offset from start of the index frame to the start of the first occurrence in the last `unit`, except for `nul`, `padding`, and `meta`, which are never in the index. `Meta` points to the previous `Meta` that was _different_ from the current one.  `index` is a ordered list of all frame types which has a changed offset with respect to the last `Index`.

 `Meta` holds all used frame types of the previous `Unit`.
 Unused entries are discarded, but IDs are never reused.
 If during a `Unit` a new stream is added,